Hungary at the Olympics: Fencing

-Hungary has won the third-most gold medals and second-most total medals in fencing, in each case behind Italy and France.
+Hungary has won the third-most gold medals and third-most total medals in fencing, in each case behind Italy and France.
 Hungary has historically been most successful in the sabre events.
 Hungary's first fencing appearance was in 1900, with 7 fencers including sabreurs who finished 4th and 5th.
 Hungary has dominated the men's individual sabre, winning half of the gold medals (14 of 28), including a string of 9 consecutive victories from 1924 to 1964 (with an 11-Games podium streak extending further to 1972).
 Hungary had also won in 1908 and 1912; the streaks might have been 12 and 15 if the nation had not been excluded from the Games in 1920 due to its role in World War I.

 Gymnastics

 Hungary sent two gymnasts to the first Games in 1896; they did not medal.